 - Lubricate the throttle cable for better response

-Below is speed test of Honda CRF50 with a non-stock carburetor.
-It reaches whopping speed of 38 mph!
-The iOS app used is Speedometer Simple – Accurate GPS speed tracker.
+Below is a speed test of a Honda CRF50 with a non-stock carburetor.
+It reaches a whopping speed of 38 mph!
+The iOS app used is Speedometer Simple – An accurate GPS speed tracker.

 If your kid is ready to race and has reached advanced levels on trail bikes, signing them up for a motocross training program will help them progress quickly and, at the same time, introduce them to other kids with the same interest.